lauraoprisan/human-library/README.md

 Worked on:
-- part of filter look
+- filter look and form

 Problems:
-- work on the the UI after filtering (let country/continent be chosen)
 - execute two types of REST req in the same form (get+post for viewed story and delete+put for updateing an image)
 - set textarea dimensions from edit-profile
 - img dimensions